Top Lane Tier List Patch 26.13 — Best Top Laners LoL 2026

 Darius

-Darius has been one of the most consistent top laners in League of Legends history, and Patch 26.8 is no exception.
-His lane bully potential is the strongest in the role: five stacks of Hemorrhage (his passive bleed) means his ultimate (Noxian Guillotine) is a true-damage execute that resets on kills, enabling him to wipe multiple enemies in a single teamfight if the lead is already established.
+Darius has been one of the most consistent top laners in League of Legends history, and Patch 26.13 is no exception.
+His passive stacks combined with ghost-enhanced chase make him a lane bully: five stacks of Hemorrhage means his ultimate (Noxian Guillotine) is a true-damage execute that resets on kills.
+He does require lane leads to carry games past 25 minutes.

 His weakness has never changed: he has no mobility.
 Champions with long-range poke or reliable kiting (Quinn, Gnar, Teemo, Vayne) neutralise him by denying the close-range trades he needs.
 Pick Darius when the enemy top is melee or has limited disengage.